smblott-github/chromi/README.md

 the project folder (see "Load unpacked extension..." on Chrome's "Extensions" page).
 It may be necessary to enable "Developer mode" in Chrome.

-To build the Chromi extension locally, the dependencies include, but may not be limited to:
+The dependencies for building Chromi include, but may not be limited to:

   - [Node.js](http://nodejs.org/)